Where to Stay When Skiing in Utah

 Basecamp Hotels and Lodging for Alta Ski Area, Brighton Ski Resort, Snowbird Resort, Solitude Mountain Resort

 Salt Lake City packs a punch when it comes to metro amenities and mountain access.
-Utah's capitol city explodes with dining variety, theater, concerts, shopping, art exhibits, museums, cultural sites and seasonal events.
+Utah's capital city explodes with dining variety, theater, concerts, shopping, art exhibits, museums, cultural sites and seasonal events.
 Downtown Salt Lake City sits only six miles from the Salt Lake City International Airport, less than 30 miles from Big Cottonwood Canyon (Solitude and Brighton) and Little Cottonwood Canyons (Alta and Snowbird), and less than an hour from Park City.

 Provo, Heber and Midway